dgroomes/kafka-playground/ssl-tls-security/README.md

 ---
 **NOTE**: Although TLS (Transport Layer Security) has replaced SSL completely, the SSL name lives on.
-I've included "ssl-" in the name of this sub-project because the name SSL is still so common.
+I've included "ssl-" in the name of this subproject because the name SSL is still so common.

 ---